-NOTE: Please ensure to provide your student Id and name as a reference when transferring your fees.
+NOTE: Please ensure to provide your student ID and name as a reference when transferring your fees.

-All fees and charges will be outlined in the Letter of Offer showing due dates for each payment.
-You can pay your fees by above indicate the method of payment.
-All prepaid fees are protected in line with the requirements of the VET Quality Framework that legislates the provision of training and assessment in Australia and with the ESOS Framework that regulates the standards for provision of Education to International students.
+All fees and charges will be outlined in the Letter of Offer showing the due dates for each payment.
+You can pay your fees using the methods described above and indicate the method of payment.
+All prepaid fees are protected in line with the requirements of the VET Quality Framework which legislates the provision of training and assessment in Australia and with the ESOS Framework that regulates the standards for provision of Education to International students.

-At AHSI, student fees are protected under the Tuition Fees Protection Service and Australia's consumer protection laws.
-The TPS gives students greater control and responsibility within the placement process by allowing students to make a choice from available alternative placement options.
+At AHSI, student fees are protected under the Tuition Fees Protection Service (TPS) and Australia's consumer protection laws.